jtassia/You-Dont-Know-JS/es6 & beyond/ch3.md

 }
 ```

-These two functions, `foo(..)` and `bar(..)`, would work as standard function declarations if they were in the same scope, since the declarations are "hoisted" to the whole scope and thus available to each other regardless of authoring order.
+These two functions, `foo(..)` and `bar(..)`, would work as standard function declarations if they were in the same scope, because the declarations are "hoisted" to the whole scope and thus available to each other regardless of authoring order.

 With modules, you have declarations in entirely different scopes, so ES6 has to do extra work to help make these circular references work.